agility-game/home-asistant-dashboard/README.md

 home-assistant-dashboard
 # Home Assistant Dashboard

 Based on "Home Assistant Dashboard" at https://github.com/shannonhochkins/ha-dashboard

+NOTE: The above repository has moved and can now be found as "ha-component-kit" at https://github.com/shannonhochkins/ha-component-kit

 ## 100 - Introduction